kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

 that becomes.

 ### Days
-Let's look at litecoin again but now over the past 10 days.
+Let's look at Litecoin again but now over the past 10 days.

 ```
 $ cbport -q LTC -ud 10 -s